microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## 🏥 Health Care

-The health care sector needs to address various problems in areas like research but also logistic problems like readmitting patients or stopping diseases from spreading for example.
+The health care sector can leverage ML to optimize research tasks and also logistic problems like readmitting patients or stopping diseases from spreading.

 ### Managing clinical trials